Top Recommended Jurisdiction: The United States

 Going to the United States

-Currently, there is no visa program in the United States as interesting as the Portuguese Golden Visa.
+Currently, there is no visa program in the United States that is as interesting as the Portuguese Golden Visa.
 There is, however, the EB5 program, which for an investment of $900,000 in one of the targeted employment sectors, or elsewhere for an investment of $1.8 million, gives you a Visa.

 Without this investment or sponsorship by a family member, only the skilled worker visa option exists.